F44nboy/tf_gcp_simple_webserver_with_database/README.md

 ## !!
 THIS IS JUST AN EXAMPLE AND NOT READY FOR PRODUCTION USE !!
+This project automates the deployment of a basic web server and a MySQL database on Google Cloud Platform (GCP) using Terraform.
+It provisions a Debian-based Compute Engine instance running Apache for the web server and a Cloud SQL instance for the database, all within the GCP Free Tier.

 ## How to Use This Configuration
 Initialize Terraform: Run terraform init to initialize Terraform and download the necessary providers.
 ```bash